 Dispersed accommodation, in flats and houses among the general population, is where asylum seekers stay for most of the time while their claim is being decided.
 Basic furniture and cooking equipment is provided.
 Although nuclear families are housed together, two single parent families may be placed in one house together, and this has caused significant problems.
-In the north east of England in particular there have been difficulties caused by the new contractor failing to reach an agreement with a former sub-contractor around the provision of housing.310 The relevant Parliamentary Committee had paid much attention to this issue and questioned the government about arrangements.311 Little parliamentary scrutiny has been possible because of the political situation in the UK parliament during the initial period of the new contracts starting (September 2019) and the resulting lack of parliamentary time.
+In the north east of England in particular there have been difficulties caused by the new contractor failing to reach an agreement with a former sub-contractor around the provision of housing.334 The relevant Parliamentary Committee had paid much attention to this issue and questioned the government about arrangements.335 The increased use of institutional accommodation, as well as the new accommodation contracts, has been the subject of much scrutiny in 2020 and is discussed at the beginning of the accommodation section.